Averagenormaljoe/NST-Final-Project/readMe.md

 The Huang model is stored in the 'Huang/' directory.

-The Johnson al et model is stroed in the ''
+The Johnson al et model is stroed in the 'forward_feed/' directory.

-This uses the models created in the project and supplied them to an user interface for users to interact with.
-Currently, this is stored on another repository called: "https://github.com/Averagenormaljoe/NST-Streamlit-website".

 ## Model Results